 8. View the City from Polyterasse

 Polyterrasse has one of the nicest viewpoints in Zurich.
 Visiting it is definitely one of the best things to do in Zurich.
-To reach it, you can go with the Polybahn from Zurich Central as described above.
+To reach it, you can go on the Polybahn from Zurich Central as described above.
 Another option is to take the tram until ETH/Universitätsspital.

 From the Polyterrasse, you can see the city up close and the alpine peaks far away.
 The Polyterrasse comes from the name of the previous name of the university near it, ETH.
 It used to be called Eidgenössisches Polytechnikum.

 Gustav Gull expanded between 1915 and 1924 the building started by Gottfried Semper.
 He added the Polyterrasse.
 Between 1965 and 1978, Charles-Edouard Geisendorf added a multi-purpose hall.
-Sport and recreational rooms were also added.
+Sports and recreational rooms were also added.
 The terrace was complete.

 Address: Leonhardstrasse between Tannenstrasse and Karl-Schmid-Strasse.
 Trams: 6, 9, 19 – ETH/Universitätsspital or Polybahn from Central.